Today, people read manga comic books worldwide but the content originated in Japan.

 An American company based in Los Angeles is a book publisher of the OEL-manga.
 In the mid-2000s, Seven Seas Entertainment made a splash by offering a digital version of the manga available for download on the Sony PSP.

-More than 10,000 users preyed on this offer on the first day.
+More than 10,000 users took up this offer on the first day.
 In the same year, the corporation began to work on translating the original manga from Japanese into English.

 Later, it began translating light novels and publishing webcomics.